-Year 3:
+>Year 3

-1. End of Year 3 OSCE
+1. End-of-Year 3 OSCE

 - a.
-Background - Cases are designed to elicit a process of history taking and physical examination that demonstrates the examinee's ability to list and pursue various plausible diagnoses.
-Diagnostic reasoning will be evaluated in the note portion of the examination - b.
+Background - Cases are designed to elicit a process of history-taking and physical examination that demonstrates the examiner's ability to list and pursue various plausible diagnoses.
+Diagnostic reasoning will be evaluated in the note portion of the examination. - b.
 Objective - i.
-Ensure competency in history, physical examination and diagnostic reasoning appropriate to the level of the student - c.
+Ensure competency in history, physical examination and diagnostic reasoning appropriate to the student's level. - c.
 Scoring and Grading - i.
-The student will receive two sub-scores - 1.
-Integrated clinical encounter- consisting of: - a.
-Standardized Patient Checklist covering key elements of history and physical examination - b.
-SOAP note in the standard USMLE format with a focus on the assessment and plan and organization of the note e.
+The student will receive two sub-scores: - 1.
+Integrated clinical encounter, which consists of: - a.
+A standardized patient checklist covering key elements of history and physical examination b.
+SOAP note in the standard USMLE format, with a focus on the assessment and plan, and organization of the note e.
 Remediation

-2. Communication and Interpersonal Skills
+2. Communication and interpersonal skills

-- a.
-Uniform checklist across all cases with focus on fostering the relationship, gathering the information, providing information, helping the patient make decisions, and supporting emotions - d.
-Must pass each category (Integrated clinical encounter AND Communication) Interpersonal Skills) across all 6 cases - i.
-Minimum passing score 75%
+- Uniform checklist across all cases with a focus on fostering the relationship, gathering information, providing information, helping the patient make decisions and supporting emotions - d.
+The student must pass each category (integrated clinical encounter and communication) Interpersonal and interpersonal skills) across all six cases. - i.
+A minimum passing score 75 percent.

 - i.
-If a passing score in either category or both is not achieved, the student will be required to repeat all stations of the examination. - ii.
-If a passing score on either category or both is not achieved on the second attempt, the student will be referred for individual remediation. - iii.
-Successful completion of remediation is required to begin Year 4 coursework. - f.
-YOU MUST COMPLETE YEAR 3 BEFORE TAKING USMLE STEP 2 CS.
+If a passing score in either or both categories is not achieved, the student will be required to repeat all stations of the examination. - ii.
+If a passing score on either or both categories is not achieved on the second attempt, the student will be referred for individual remediation. - iii.
+Successful completion of remediation is required to begin year-four coursework. - f.
+ALL STUDENTS MUST COMPLETE YEAR 3 BEFORE TAKING USMLE STEP 2 CS.

-Year 4:
+>Year 4: